ibrahimabdulrasaq/ibrahimabdulrasaq/README.md

 ‎
 * ‎Visualized performance across regions and products

+> Each project is focused on solving real-world business problems using data.

 > Project dashboards and screenshots are included inside individual repositories.
-Each project is focused on solving real-world business problems using data.
 Explore the repositories to see how I approach data problems end-to-end.

-‎⭐ **If a project adds value or sparks an idea, feel free to star the repository.**
+‎⭐ **If a project adds value or sparks an idea, feel free to star the repository or reach out.**
 ‎
-## ‎🤝 Let's Connect
+### ‎🤝 Let's Connect

 ‎Things to know about me:
-* ‎🔭I’m currently working on portfolio-ready data analytics projects that deliver actionable insights.
+* ‎🔭I’m currently working on building portfolio-ready data analytics projects, improving my SQL querying and optimization skills, and strengthening my data storytelling and communication skills to deliver clear, actionable insights.
-* 🌱 I’m currently learning to improve my analytical akills and communication skills
 * 👯 I’m looking to collaborate on data analytics, business intelligence, and data visualization projects
 * 🤔 I’m looking for help with advanced analytics use cases, performance optimization, and real-world data problems
-* 💬 Ask me about data cleaning, exploratory data analysis, Power BI reporting, SQL querying, and insight communication
+* 💬 Ask me about data analysis, turning business questions into data insights, research and physics related concepts.
-* 📫 How to reach me: LinkedIn | Email | Portfolio (add links)
+* 📫 How to reach me: +2347069079980 | [LinkedIn](https://www.linkedin.com/in/ibrahim-abdulrasaq) | [Email](ibrahimabdulrasaqademola2017@gmail.com )
 * 😄 Pronouns: He/Him
 * ⚡ Fun fact: I believe data tells stories, and great analysts make those stories easy to understand and act on.